 Before moving forward it is advisable for the Parish Priest and his pastoral support/Leadership team to meet and discuss what their expectations are of Family Groups and what they hope to achieve by introducing the model into the parish.
 The Parish Priest's engagement at the early stage and on-going support are crucial to the success of Family Groups.
-Once you have agreed your goals and a broad timescale for the initiative you are invited to complete the 'Initial Parish Expression of Interest Form' contained in the Parish Tool kit and email it to the Steering Group at familygroups2015@gmail.com
+Once you have agreed your goals and a broad timescale for the initiative you are invited to complete the 'Initial Parish Expression of Interest Form' contained in the Parish Tool Kit and email it to the Steering Group at familygroups2015@gmail.com

-Once your form has been received a member of the Steering Group will contact you and, if you would find it helpful, a 'buddy' will be assigned to your parish to support and assist you in preparing for the launch of Family Groups.
-This support may be by telephone or email depending on the location and availability of your 'buddy'.
-All members of the 'buddy' team are Family Group Leaders in other parishes across England and Wales.
+Once your form has been received a member of the Steering Group will contact you and, if you would find it helpful, support you in preparing for the launch of Family Groups in your parish.